Estimating Driver Personality Traits from On-Road Driving Data: Results

 Tables \ref{tab:res_DSQ} and \ref{tab:res_WSQ} show the classification results of DSQ and WSQ of model (i), model(ii), and model (iii), respectively.
 LR, SVM, and RF denote logistic regression, support vector machine, and random forest.
 The bold values indicate the highest accuracy among each item with values exceeding 0.5.

-The highest accuracy DSQ items (with accuracy greater than 0.5) were hesitation for driving, preparatory maneuvers at traffic signals, importance of automobile for self-expression, moodiness in driving, and anxiety about traffic accidents.
-In particular, the macro F1-score of preparatory maneuvers at traffic signals was high (0.749) at intersections.
-The highest accuracy of three out of eight DSQ items did not exceed 0.5 with all models.
-On the other hand, the highest accuracy of all WSQ items was greater than 0.5.
-Thus, WSQ items were more predictable than DSQ items with the proposed model.
+The DSQ items with the highest accuracy greater than 0.5 were hesitation for driving, impatience in driving, preparatory maneuvers at traffic signals, importance of automobile for self-expression, moodiness in driving, and anxiety about traffic accidents.
+In particular, the macro F1-score of preparatory maneuvers at traffic signals was high (0.784) at intersections.
+The highest accuracy of two out of eight DSQ items did not exceed 0.5 with all models.
+Other than driving posture, all WSQ items were estimated with the highest accuracy greater than 0.5.
+In particular, the macro F1-score of in-vehicle environment was high (0.725) at intersections.
 Concerning DSQ, none of the models using arterial data achieved the highest accuracy using model (i) or model (ii).
-Concerning WSQ, the model using arterial data achieved the highest accuracy on two items, while the model using intersection data achieved the highest accuracy on six items.
+Concerning WSQ, the model using arterial data achieved the highest accuracy on three items, while the model using intersection data achieved the highest accuracy on six items.

-Model (i) achieved the highest accuracies for two DSQ items and four WSQ items, while model (ii) achieved the highest accuracies for one DSQ item and five WSQ items.
-Thus, segmentation with various durations worked well for some items of psychological characteristics, but, it did not work for other items.
-For both DSQ and WSQ, prediction at intersections tends to be more accurate than on arterial roads.
-With model (iii), two DSQ items and two WSQ items are predicted with the highest accuracy.
-Based on these results, for some DSQ and WSQ items, segmentation based on road type was not effective for prediction.
+Model (i) achieved the highest accuracies for two DSQ items and six WSQ items, while model (ii) achieved the highest accuracies for two DSQ items and three WSQ items.
+Thus, segmentation with various durations worked well for some items of the psychological characteristics but did not work for other items.
+For both DSQ and WSQ, estimation at intersections tends to be more accurate than on arterial roads.
+With model (iii), two DSQ items and two WSQ items are estimated with the highest accuracy.
+Based on these results, for some DSQ and WSQ items, segmentation based on road type was not effective for estimation.